Tool · Fault recovery coach

 • Hours estimates from AA / RED / BSM ADI guidance + the DVSA-recommended 45-hour formal-tuition baseline.

 • This is a structural model, not a prediction.
-Individual outcomes depend on instructor quality, route familiarity, test-day anxiety, weather, examiner consistency, and a dozen other factors the tool cannot see.
+Individual outcomes depend on instructor quality, route familiarity, test-day anxiety, weather, the specific route you draw, and a dozen other factors the tool cannot see.

 Why this exists